supnate/rekit/README.md

 There is a simple forum application, connected to a real backend server, created by Rekit for reference.
 See more introduction from: [http://github.com/supnate/rekit-example](http://github.com/supnate/rekit-example)

 ## Motivation
-Building web apps is hard today because there are too many technologies to learn.
+Building web applications is hard today because there are too many technologies to learn.
 But it's also charming today, because there are so many great libraries helping to build complicated things in elegant ways.
 After enjoying creating a pretty large application mainly with React, Redux and React-router, I decided to summarize it and make the approach re-usable, so I created Rekit.
 Actually it is mainly based on the toolset I created for the project.

 While building a React + Redux + React-router application, there are many trival but important tasks to do besides the appication logic.
 These tasks construct a good application architecture but are not related with your application funcionalities.